robudexIT/cm_serverless_app/README.md

 - Authentication -->  JWT TOKEN

 __**Note two way to implement authentication using jwt on API gateway or in Lambda.
 In this project is choose to implement this in lamba**__

+__**The data (CDR) comes from the Asterisk server.
+When a customer calls or an agent makes an outbound call, the CDR (Call Detail Record) is automatically saved to the database at the end of each call.**_

 ## Project Implementation and Walkthrough